ChrisTorresNYU/tag-security-11/assessments/projects/antrea/skye-self-assessment.md

 ### Background

 Antrea is a Kubernetes-native project that utilizes the Container Network Interface (CIN) and Kubernetes NetworkPolicy.
-The tool facilitates pod networking and enforces networking policies in Kubernetes clusters.
+The tool facilitates communication between the containers in a Kubernetes cluster, handling aspects like network routing and security policies.
+Networking in Kubernetes can be complex due to the dynamic nature of container deployment and scaling, and Antrea aims to simplify and secure this process.
 By leveraging Open vSwitch (OVS), Antrea extends programmable networks to Kubernetes, providing a unified network stack that simplifies networking across diverse clouds and operating systems.
 Antrea is designed to make it easier for users to troubleshoot through Kubernetes controller patterns and diagnostics compatible with familiar network operator tools.
 Open vSwitch also allows for advanced network use cases to be implemented, such as kernel bypass and network service mesh.

 ### Actors
 These are the individual parts of your system that interact to provide the